$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and Johnson graphs: A description of the eigenspaces of the block graphs of STS and the first eigenspace of

-\end{proof} {\bf Remark 1.} When $q$ is $1$ (i.e. for STS in traditional sense and Johnson graphs) the bound in Theorem \ref{TFirsteigen}.5 is not sharp for as we show in the next Section that for STS $S$ of order $n$ $m(1,\Gamma_S)\leq 5$ whereas $m(1,J(n,3))\geq 6$.
+\end{proof} {\bf Remark 1.} When $q$ is $1$ (i.e. for STS in traditional sense and Johnson graphs) the bound in Theorem \ref{TFirsteigen}.5 is not sharp as we show in the next Section that for any STS $S$ of order $n$ $m(1,\Gamma_S)\leq 5$ whereas $m(1,J(n,3))\geq 6$ for all $n\geq 64$.